 Signs you might multitask and tips to drive performance as a software developer

 For at least 10 years, the world has increasingly emphasized on advanced, digital technologies which bring with them limitless comfort and makes what was impossible to transact in seconds previously become real now.
 The increasing dependence on technologies allows everything to be just a click away.

 No wonder someone can busy themselves talking on the phone using their left hand and making a business slide using their right hand – all while on a flight to their next business conference.
-Today, the value of a person lies at how well they are at diverting attention to many things and at how many jobs they can juggle in unison.
+Today, the value of a person lies at how many jobs they can juggle in unison.
 Multitasking has mistakenly become a requirement to size someone up for a job, or a golden standard to judge their value and effectiveness against.
 The people who spend a lot of time on one thing are not rewarded.